 Eating plenty of green leafy vegetables is a great way to fight stress.
 These foods are high in folate, which is a necessary component for the body to produce dopamine, a calming chemical.
 One study by the University of Otago found that college students who ate more fruits and vegetables felt less stressed.
 Folate can also improve your overall health by reducing stress.
 In fact, it can even help you to sleep better.

 Fresh fruit and vegetables are the perfect way to get all the vitamins and minerals you need.
 This is especially important for people who suffer from stress.
 Chronic stress weakens the body’s defenses and makes it more susceptible to infection and disease.
 In addition, stress causes the body to become more prone to getting sick, putting even more stress on the body.
-To improve your overall health, try eating at least five servings of fresh fruit and vegetables every day.
+To improve your overall health, try eating at least five servings of fresh fruit and vegetables daily.
 Focus on fruits and vegetables high in vitamins B, C, magnesium, and folate.

 Another way to combat stress is to plan your meals.
 Plan your meals in advance and always keep healthy foods handy in the refrigerator.
 Aside from being beneficial for your physical health, green leafy vegetables also help you manage stress.
 Try eating more leafy greens every day.
 These vegetables are great for stress relief and can be eaten for lunch and snacks throughout the day.
 If you have a hard time making a decision, remember to plan your meals.